chhiara/git-annex-tutorial/README.md

 $ cd ~/data-annex
 $ cp ../datasets/brainptm_data_for_optmization/brain_mask_reg_FMRIB58_FA_1mm.nii.gz .
 ```
 Similarly to git, to track a file in the repository it is necessary to add the file,  and commit the change.
 Let's note that the command to add the file is "git annex add <file>", that differs from the git command "git add <file>".
-The commit command is instead the same.
+The commit command is instead the same as the one in git.

 ```shell
 $ git annex add
 $ git commit -a -m "FA file added"
 ```

 When you add a file to the annex and commit it, only a symlink to the content is committed to git.
-The content itself is stored in .git/annex/objects/
+The content itself is stored in  the folder .git/annex/objects/
 In fact:
 ```shell
 $ ls -l